John Donne, the poet, said that no man is an island unto himself.

 Age UK website

-Rennie Grove Hospice Care provides hospice care at home in Buckinghamshire and part of neighbouring Hertfordshire as well as a host of ancillary services.
+Rennie Grove Peace Hospice Care provides hospice care at home in Buckinghamshire and part of neighbouring Hertfordshire as well as a host of ancillary services.
 They have a palliative care day hospital for patients as well.
 You have to be referred by your GP to access the services but once a patient they provide a 24hr service if required so that you can remain at home if that is your wish.

 Being a charity they rely heavily on donations and local funding.

-Rennie Grove Hospice website
+Rennie Grove Peace Hospice website

 Dial a Ride has a Chiltern base in Chesham.
 It provide free door to door services for those with disabilities or who are unable to use public transport services.
 The service has to be booked by telephone.